sabpereira/ThinkStats2/project1/report1.md

 In the graph, we can see in the year 2003 the ALE we would expect to see if there had been no opioid related deaths according to our model is lower than the actual ALE, which is a senseless result.
 The linear regression that created the model had an outlier in the year 2003, so it explains why our model does not work well in this result.

-## **Interpretation**
+## **Conclusion**

 So, _**what is the effect of the increased opioid-related deaths on the Average Life Expectancy in the US?**_

-From this model, I would expect that the Average Life Expectancy in 2017 would have been approximately 79.06 years if there had been no opioid related deaths, .46 years higher than the observed 78.6.
-Similarly, in 2016 the ALE we would expect in a in our Zero-Opioid Scenario is 79.07 years, .37 years higher than the observed 78.7.
+According to the model, I would expect that the ALE in 2017 would have been about .46 years higher if there had been no opioid-related deaths (79.06 years, compared to the observed 78.6 years).
+Similarly, in 2016 the ALE would have been .37 years higher in a Zero-Opioid Scenario (79.07 years compared to the observed 78.7).

-Quantities this large in the difference from the theoretical ALE with zero opioid overdoses are not seen in any of the other years.
+It is only recently that these deaths have created an observable effect this large.
 In 1999, the difference between the Zero-Opioid ALE and the observed ALE was .16 years (76.86 years compared to the actual 76.7).

 The Average Life Expectancy is a very robust summary statistic that takes information about the overall health of a country to produce one number.
-For .46 years to be taken off the ALE in 2017 due to opioid overdoses, contributing to the ALE's new downward trend, we see that the increased number of opioid overdoses taking lives prematurely has more than ever negatively impacted the years of life a newborn would be expected to live.
+The increased number of opioid overdoses taking lives prematurely has more than ever negatively impacted the years of life a newborn would be expected to live.